illumitacit/policies/content/privacy.md

 including from backups, when the Experiment is deleted.
 If you delete your account, we'll erase the content within 60 days.

-We don't store content uploaded during runtime execution of Macros and Plugins on our servers.
+We do not store content uploaded during runtime execution of Macros on our site or from our plugins (e.g., Chrome Extension, Google Editor Add-on, Microsoft Office Add-on) on our servers.
 However, our [third party service providers](#when-we-access-or-share-your-information), might keep this content.
 For example, OpenAI stores content used for their language model for up to 30 days to detect abuse.

 To learn more about how each service provider uses your data, please refer to their [policies](#when-we-access-or-share-your-information)